nauman07/circonomit-challenge/Task4_ProductUX/explaination.md

 - Inputs in blue
 - Calculated values in green
 - Arrows show how each value flows into the next
+- Filters of what output the user wants to see, probably?
+Let's say we provide users with scenario analysis for multiple dependents, such as prices and CO2 emissions, and the user may not always be interested in all of them.
+So, putting checkboxes of which outputs the user wants to see can make it customized as per user preferences

 Hovering shows:
 - Description